 @posmust not be quoted.
 Although MySQL normally attempts to convert strings to numbers, this case is an exception.

 You can now initiate replication on the secondary channel by issuing the appropriate command on the secondary replica mysqld:

 mysqlR'> START SLAVE;

-In MySQL 8.0.22 or later, you can also use the following statement:
+In NDB 8.0.22 or later, you can also use the following statement:

 mysqlR'> START REPLICA;

 Once the secondary replication channel is active, you can investigate the failure of the primary and effect repairs.
 The precise actions required to do this depend upon the reasons for which the primary channel failed.